ludicast/ice/README.markdown

 ## Todo

-* Allow Coffeescript (or Javascript) helpers to be read from an additional file.
 * Add in form builders (from clots project)
 * Haml support
 * Use [Moneta](http://github.com/wycats/moneta) for caching autogenerated javascript files.